0xflotus/re2r/README.md

 We can create a regular expression object (RE2 object) from a string.
 It will reduce the time to parse the syntax of the same pattern.

-And this will also give us more option for the pattern. run `help(re2)` to get more detials.
+And this will also give us more option for the pattern. run `help(re2)` to get more details.

 ``` r
 regexp = re2("test",case_sensitive = FALSE)